How to Check Cement Quality

 For this test, you should throw some small or handful quantity of cement into the full of water bucket then you can notice the cement particles float for some time before sinking it.

 6. Setting Test

-In this test, cement is mixed with water and made a paste on a piece of the glass plate.
+In this test, cement is mixed with water and made into a paste on a piece of a glass plate.
 This thick paste is kept underwater for 24 hours.
 It should set and not crack.

 7. Strength of Cement Test

 A cement block of size 25 mm ×25 mm and 200 mm long is prepared and it is immersed for 7 days in water.
 After that, it is placed on supports 15cm apart and it is loaded with a weight of about 34 kg.
 The Cement block should not show signs of failure.

 8. Date of Packing

 We know that the strength of cement reduces with time, so it is important to check the manufacturing date of the cement.
 Normally the cement should be used 90 days from the date of manufacturing.

 Points to Check on a Cement Bag Before Buying

 On a cement bag, you have to check the manufacturer’s name and its registered trademark.
 If the name and trademark are not properly printed or there is any spelling mistake, then the cement bag may be duplicated.